OfficialPurna12/Python_Basic_To_Advance/Python_noted.md

 # Write a program that checks if a given number is even or odd.
 Take user input for the number,perform the check, and print the result.
 Include comments explaining each part of the code.

+# Write a program that takes user input for a temperature in Celsius and converts it to Fahrenheit.
+Perform the conversion and print the result.
+Include comments explaining each part of the code.

+# Write a program that takes user input for a number and checks if it is positive, negative, or zero.
+Perform the check and print the result.
+Include comments explaining each part of the code.

+# Unit Four : Operators

+1. What is Operator ?
+Operator are used to perform mathematical or logical operations on variables and values.
+Example :
+3+3 = 6

+Here are some common operators in Python:

+1. Arithmetic Operators
+Symbol 	Description 	Example
++ 	Addition 	3 + 3 = 6
+- 	Subtraction 	3 - 3 = 0
+* 	Multiplication 	3 * 3 = 9
+/ 	Division 	3 / 3 = 1
+% 	Modulus 	3 % 3 = 0
+** 	Exponentiation 	3 ** 3 = 27
+// 	Floor division 	3 // 3 = 1

+2. Comparison Operators
+Symbol 	Description 	Example
+== 	Equal to 	3 == 3
+!= 	Not equal to 	3 != 3
+> 	Greater than 	3 > 3
+< 	Less than 	3 < 3
+>= 	Greater than or equal to 	3 >= 3
+<= 	Less than or equal to 	3 <= 3

+3. Logical Operators
+Symbol 	Description 	Example
+and 	Logical AND 	True and True = True or 	Logical OR 	True or False = True not 	Logical NOT 	not True = False

+4. Assignment Operators
+Symbol 	Description 	Example
+= 	Assignment 	x = 5
++= 	Addition assignment 	x += 3
+-= 	Subtraction assignment 	x -= 3
+*= 	Multiplication assignment 	x *= 3
+/= 	Division assignment 	x /= 3
+%= 	Modulo assignment 	x %= 3
+**= 	Exponentiation assignment 	x **= 3
+//= 	Floor division assignment 	x //= 3